The Thuita Doctrine®

 Coming back to the issue of the atom bomb, I remembered yesterday reading in an old international news magazine (either Time or Newsweek), when I was in Fourth Form at Starehe Boys' Centre, of a massive celestial body that bombarded Jupiter circa 1994.
 Scientists estimate that the impact didn't affect Jupiter that much because the planet is gigantic but if the same celestial body had bombarded the Earth, which is far too smaller than Jupiter, it's effect on our grand and beautiful planet would have been so catastrophic that it would probably have led to the extinction of some living species on Earth.

-I therefore thought to myself, "How about using the atom bomb to prevent such a catastrophe?"
+I therefore thought to myself as a wise man would think, "How about using the atom bomb to prevent such a catastrophe?"
 And from that question, I came up with what I call the Thuita Doctrine® which states as follows:

 The international community should team up to create seven extremely lethal atom bombs that should be rocketed to the international space station in readiness to dismantle into dust any massive celestial body that might be detected to be on its way to bombard the Earth.That Thuita Doctrine® could save the human civilization from the extinction that befell on dinosaurs which some scientists propound was caused by a huge meteorite that struck the Earth during the Mesozoic Era.
 So the atom bombs, which after World War 2 worried some world leaders that they could end the human civilization, could actually save it from extinction.
 See?